RobertoAssumpcao/RobertoAssumpcao/README.md

 I started to like computers when I was very young, and I decided to be a developer the day my mother and I was playing a chess game made in Java and said that I liked the game from that day I decided to be a developer.

-In 2020 I was a finalist at Hacking Rio with a web development project for the company Sotreq.
+In 2020 I was a finalist at Hacking Rio with a web development project for the Sotreq company.

 <div align="center">
   <a href="https://github.com/RobertoAssumpcao">